Harold D. Harris: Postwar career

-After his return to homeland, Harris was appointed instructor at the Army and Navy Staff College in Washington, D.C., and served in this capacity until March 1946.
+After his return to America, Harris was appointed instructor at the Army and Navy Staff College in Washington, D.C., and served in this capacity until March 1946.
 For his service in this capacity, Harris later received the Army Commendation Medal.
 He was subsequently appointed assistant to U.S. Naval Representative on the Military Staff Committee of the Security Council, United Nations.

 He subsequently served as Marine officer on the staff of the commander of the Naval Forces, Mediterranean with headquarters in London, England.
 He returned from Europe in October 1949 and was assigned to the Headquarters Marine Corps in Washington, D.C., awaiting retirement.
 Harris was also decorated with the Order of Ouissam Alaouite, Degree of Commander, by the Government of Morocco in January 1950.
 He finally retired from the Marine Corps on January 1, 1950, and was advanced to the rank of brigadier general on the retired list for having been specially commended in combat on the same date.

 Harris resided in Lakeland, Florida, after his retirement and died there on September 20, 1984.
 He is buried at Oak Hill Cemetery in Bartow, Florida.